keerthikkn/CNN_Degit_Classification/README.md

 1. Install the required dependencies mentioned in the `requirements.txt` file.

-2. Load the trained model weights using the provided file or by training the model from scratch.
+2. Load the model by training the model from scratch.

-3. Preprocess the input image to match the required format (grayscale, appropriate size).
+3. Preprocess the input image to match the required format (appropriate size).

 4. Feed the preprocessed image to the model and obtain the predicted probabilities for each digit class.